Austin Riley Player Props: Braves vs. Royals

-After hitting .368 with two doubles, two home runs, five walks and six RBI in his past 10 games, Austin Riley and the Atlanta Braves take on the Kansas City Royals (who will start Kris Bubic) at 4:10 PM ET on Saturday.
+On Sunday, Austin Riley (.359 batting average in his past 10 games, with two doubles, a home run, five walks and four RBI) and the Atlanta Braves play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-5 against the Royals.
+In his last game he had a one-hit performance (1-for-5) against the Royals.

 Austin Riley Game Info & Props vs. the Royals